Aircloak/aircloak/air/site/README.md

 - `mix deps.get` installs our elixir and erlang dependencies
 - `npm install` installs our node dependencies

-Before you run the application for the first time, you also need to make sure you create and migrate the database.
-You can do this with `mix ecto.create && mix ecto.migrate`.
-For later migrations you can also use the convenience method `make migrate`.
+Before you run the application for the first time, you also need to make sure you migrate the database with `make migrate`.

 ## Running